MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-numeric.md

 	<td><p>The amount of work that remains to finish a task.
 You can specify work in hours or in days.
 There are no inherent time units associated with this field.</p>
 <p>This field <sup>3</sup> is also used to calculate burn down.
 It is assigned to <code>type=&quot;RemainingWork&quot;</code> in the ProcessConfiguration file.</p>
 <blockquote>
 <b>Note:</b> For Azure Boards, the taskboard always shows "h" for hours in relationship to Remaining Work.
-For TFS, you can modify the ProcessConfiguration filefor the Remaining Work type field to specify "d" for days, or other preferred label.
+For TFS, you can modify the ProcessConfiguration file for the Remaining Work type field to specify "d" for days, or other preferred label.
 </blockquote>
 <p>Reference name=Microsoft.VSTS.Scheduling.RemainingWork, Data type=Double</p>
 </td>